-Please note that while the imbalance work is unlikely to affect long-term migrants in the IPS, we have committed to exploring whether the survey processes that cause the imbalance in international visitor estimates also impact on long-term migration further, as part of the ONS Migration Statistics' workplan to understand different migration data sources.
+Please note that while the imbalance work is unlikely to affect long-term migrants in the IPS, we have committed to exploring whether the survey processes that cause the imbalance in international visitor estimates also impact on long-term migration further, as part of the ONS migration statistics' workplan to understand different migration data sources.

-Estimates contained in this bulletin are produced from responses provided by international passengers arriving in and departing from the UK, sampled on our International Passenger Survey (IPS).
+Estimates contained in this bulletin are produced from responses provided by international passengers arriving in and departing from the UK, sampled on the IPS, as outlined in the International passenger survey Quality and Methodology Information (QMI) report.

-Responses to the survey are scaled up to represent all passengers using information on total international passenger traffic for the reporting period.
+Responses to the survey are scaled up to represent all passengers, using information on total international passenger traffic for the reporting period.

 Estimates are based on interviews conducted when passengers end their visit.
 Any visits commencing in the reported month but not completed until later are not included in estimates for the reported month.

-The reported spend for visits include any spending associated (excluding fares) with the visit, that occur before, during or after the trip.
+The reported expenditure for visits includes any spending associated with the visit (excluding fares) that occurs before, during or after the trip.